Play fantastic thieves in a fantastical city in this new stealth-adventure tabletop roleplaying game. Read more

 15 backers All gone!

-SATURNINE CODEX IV: You get the PDF beta kit in March.
+SATURNINE CODEX II: You get the PDF beta kit in March.
 You get all the PDF content unlocked during this Kickstarter campaign plus a code for books at cost from DriveThruRPG.
 You get a thumb drive with PDFs.
 And you get a hand-bound copy of The Saturnine Codex, containing content for the Dark game world, crafted by book artist Sara Hindmarch.
 The specifics of each copy's design may vary, depending on materials, but the content is the same across all copies.
-International backers, note the shipping fee.Estimated delivery:Add $25 USD to ship outside the US
+International backers, note the shipping fee.Estimated delivery:Ships anywhere in the world

 15 backers All gone!

-SATURNINE CODEX II: You get the PDF beta kit in March.
+SATURNINE CODEX IV: You get the PDF beta kit in March.
 You get all the PDF content unlocked during this Kickstarter campaign plus a code for books at cost from DriveThruRPG.
 You get a thumb drive with PDFs.
 And you get a hand-bound copy of The Saturnine Codex, containing content for the Dark game world, crafted by book artist Sara Hindmarch.
 The specifics of each copy's design may vary, depending on materials, but the content is the same across all copies.
-International backers, note the shipping fee.Estimated delivery:Add $25 USD to ship outside the US
+International backers, note the shipping fee.Estimated delivery:Ships anywhere in the world

 - (32 days)